hermiter: R package for Sequential Nonparametric Estimation: The R package hermiter

-The \proglang{R} package \pkg{hermiter}, \cite{hermiterRpkg}, which we introduce in this article, is a focussed package concentrating on online nonparametric estimation of specific quantities in the univariate and bivariate settings.
-It redresses a gap in current implementations, namely online estimation of bivariate probability density functions, cumulative distribution functions and nonparametric correlations.
+The \textbf{R} package \textsf{hermiter} \citep{hermiterRpkg} which we introduce in this article, is a focussed package concentrating on online nonparametric estimation of specific quantities in the univariate and bivariate settings.
+It addresses a gap in current implementations, namely online estimation of bivariate probability density functions, cumulative distribution functions and nonparametric correlations.
 In addition, this package presents advantages over existing packages in certain univariate estimation problems.
-In particular, the \pkg{hermiter} package presents accuracy advantages in quantile estimation over a leading alternative \proglang{R} package, namely \pkg{tdigest} whilst having roughly comparable speed.
-The \pkg{hermiter} package can also directly handle non-stationary quantile estimation, which \pkg{tdigest} cannot.
-The unifying theme of the \pkg{hermiter} package is the use of recently introduced Hermite series based estimators for univariate and bivariate estimation.
+In particular, the \textsf{hermiter} package presents accuracy advantages in quantile estimation over a leading alternative \textbf{R} package, namely \textsf{tdigest} whilst having roughly comparable speed.
+The \textsf{hermiter} package can also directly handle non-stationary quantile estimation, which \textsf{tdigest} cannot.
+The unifying theme of the \textsf{hermiter} package is the use of recently introduced Hermite series based estimators for univariate and bivariate estimation.
 It collects the associated algorithms in a coherent implementation.
-This package does not seek to be a comprehensive collection of online methods for statistical analysis in general, in contrast to a package such as \pkg{OnlineStats}.
-Whilst the authors believe that such a comprehensive package is needed in \proglang{R}, it would be better to develop a dedicated package which depends on \pkg{hermiter} for certain statistics.
-A comprehensive online statistics package for \proglang{R} is an area for future work.
-A summary of the nonparametric statistics covered by each package is presented in table \ref{tab:overview_packages}.
-Note that the package \pkg{OnlineStats} also facilitates online parametric estimation, which is not the focus of this article.

-The rest of the article is organized as follows.
-In section \ref{sec:est_algorithm} we review the Hermite series based estimators and algorithms that are implemented in \pkg{hermiter}.
-In section \ref{sec:examples} we present concrete examples of code to construct a hermite\_estimator object, update it, merge it and calculate univariate and bivariate statistics.
-In section \ref{sec:acc_perf} we briefly review existing accuracy comparisons between Hermite series based estimators and competing approaches.
-In addition, we present new results comparing Hermite series based algorithms as implemented in \pkg{hermiter} to the tdigest algorithm for online quantile estimation in the univariate setting and to the algorithm in \cite{xiao2019novel} for online estimation of the Kendall Tau coefficient in the bivariate setting.
-We conclude in section \ref{sec:summary}.